dougcunha/GitActDash/README.md

 ### Backend
 - Express.js 5+
-- Axios para requests HTTP
+- Axios for HTTP requests
-- CORS para comunicação cross-origin
+- CORS for cross-origin communication
-- dotenv para variáveis de ambiente
+- dotenv for environment variables

 ### DevTools
-- ESLint para linting
+- ESLint for linting
-- TypeScript para type checking
+- TypeScript for type checking
-- ts-node-dev para desenvolvimento
+- ts-node-dev for development
-- Concurrently para executar múltiplos scripts
+- Concurrently for running multiple scripts

-## 🤝 Contribuindo
+## 🤝 Contributing

-1. Fork o projeto
+1. Fork the project
-2. Crie uma branch para sua feature (\`git checkout -b feature/AmazingFeature\`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit suas mudanças (\`git commit -m 'Add some AmazingFeature'\`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push para a branch (\`git push origin feature/AmazingFeature\`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## 🙏 Agradecimentos
+## 🙏 Acknowledgments

-- GitHub API pela funcionalidade
+- GitHub API for functionality
-- Next.js team pelo framework
+- Next.js team for the framework
-- Tailwind CSS pela estilização
+- Tailwind CSS for styling
-- Vercel pela hospedagem
+- Vercel for hosting

 ---

-**Desenvolvido com ❤️ para a comunidade de desenvolvedores**
+**Built with ❤️ for the developer community**